 Profs.
-Igor Nikolic and Jaco Quist will visit from TU Delft in the Netherlands to present about the use of visioning and agent-based modeling.
+Igor Nikolic and Jaco Quist will visit from TU Delft in the Netherlands to present about the use of visioning and agent-based modelling.
 They discuss how these interesting new research methods, both individually and together, can offer entirely new ways to explore transitions to sustainability, policies for socio-technical change and stakeholder engagement.

 Wouter Spekkink is currently participating in the project ‘Network Uncertainties and Intergovernmental Collaborations in Environmental Governance in Urban Agglomerations’, led by Dr Rui Mui from the Faculty of Public Administration at the Dalian University of Technology, and funded by the National Natural Science Foundation of China.

 The main background to the project is the recent effort of the Chinese state government to stimulate cities to collaborate on environmental issues within Urban Agglomerations, hoping to realise a shift from the metropolitan level to the agglomeration level as the main focus of environmental governance of Chinese cities.